US Foods (NYSE:USFD) Issues FY 2022 Earnings Guidance

 US Foods (NYSE:USFD – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
-The company provided earnings per share guidance of $1.80-$2.10 for the period, compared to the consensus earnings per share estimate of $2.27.
+The company provided EPS guidance of $1.80-$2.10 for the period, compared to the consensus EPS estimate of $2.27.
 The company issued revenue guidance of -.

-US Foods (NYSE:USFD – Get Rating) last posted its quarterly earnings results on Thursday, May 12th.
-The company reported $0.36 EPS for the quarter, beating the consensus estimate of $0.17 by $0.19.
-The firm had revenue of $7.80 billion during the quarter, compared to analysts’ expectations of $7.80 billion.
-US Foods had a return on equity of 12.01% and a net margin of 0.58%.
-The company’s revenue for the quarter was up 23.9% on a year-over-year basis.
-During the same quarter in the prior year, the firm posted $0.12 EPS.
-On average, analysts expect that US Foods will post 2.11 earnings per share for the current fiscal year.
+US Foods (NYSE:USFD – Get Rating) last released its quarterly earnings data on Thursday, May 12th.
+The company reported $0.36 earnings per share for the quarter, topping the consensus estimate of $0.17 by $0.19.
+US Foods had a net margin of 0.58% and a return on equity of 12.01%.
+The firm had revenue of $7.80 billion for the quarter, compared to analyst estimates of $7.80 billion.
+During the same quarter in the prior year, the business earned $0.12 earnings per share.
+US Foods’s quarterly revenue was up 23.9% on a year-over-year basis.
+Research analysts anticipate that US Foods will post 2.11 earnings per share for the current year.

-In other news, Director Cheryl A. Bachelder purchased 6,000 shares of the company’s stock in a transaction on Friday, March 11th.
-The shares were purchased at an average price of $34.57 per share, with a total value of $207,420.00.
-The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
-Also, EVP Steven Guberman sold 75,079 shares of US Foods stock in a transaction dated Thursday, May 26th.
-The shares were sold at an average price of $32.50, for a total value of $2,440,067.50.
-Following the completion of the sale, the executive vice president now directly owns 118,808 shares in the company, valued at approximately $3,861,260.
+In other news, Director Court D. Carruthers acquired 14,040 shares of the firm’s stock in a transaction that occurred on Tuesday, March 15th.
+The stock was purchased at an average price of $35.55 per share, with a total value of $499,122.00.
+The purchase was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Also, EVP Steven Guberman sold 75,079 shares of the firm’s stock in a transaction that occurred on Thursday, May 26th.
+The stock was sold at an average price of $32.50, for a total transaction of $2,440,067.50.
+Following the completion of the transaction, the executive vice president now directly owns 118,808 shares of the company’s stock, valued at approximately $3,861,260.
 The disclosure for this sale can be found here.
-Insiders have purchased a total of 51,040 shares of company stock worth $1,726,752 in the last ninety days.
-1.00% of the stock is currently owned by company insiders.
+Company insiders own 1.00% of the company’s stock.

-Large investors have recently added to or reduced their stakes in the stock.
-Raymond James Trust N.A. grew its holdings in US Foods by 2.6% during the first quarter.
-Raymond James Trust N.A. now owns 15,254 shares of the company’s stock worth $574,000 after purchasing an additional 381 shares during the period.
-MML Investors Services LLC grew its holdings in US Foods by 6.5% during the fourth quarter.
-MML Investors Services LLC now owns 16,221 shares of the company’s stock worth $565,000 after purchasing an additional 985 shares during the period.
-Yousif Capital Management LLC grew its holdings in US Foods by 11.0% during the first quarter.
-Yousif Capital Management LLC now owns 13,574 shares of the company’s stock worth $511,000 after purchasing an additional 1,350 shares during the period.
-Graham Capital Management L.P. bought a new position in US Foods during the first quarter worth about $312,000.
-Finally, US Bancorp DE grew its holdings in US Foods by 16.3% during the first quarter.
-US Bancorp DE now owns 7,822 shares of the company’s stock worth $296,000 after purchasing an additional 1,094 shares during the period.
-97.60% of the stock is currently owned by institutional investors and hedge funds.
+A number of institutional investors have recently bought and sold shares of USFD.
+Raymond James Trust N.A. boosted its stake in shares of US Foods by 2.6% during the 1st quarter.
+Raymond James Trust N.A. now owns 15,254 shares of the company’s stock valued at $574,000 after buying an additional 381 shares during the period.
+Captrust Financial Advisors boosted its stake in shares of US Foods by 29.9% during the 1st quarter.
+Captrust Financial Advisors now owns 2,144 shares of the company’s stock valued at $81,000 after buying an additional 493 shares during the period.
+Point72 Hong Kong Ltd boosted its stake in shares of US Foods by 2.3% during the 1st quarter.
+Point72 Hong Kong Ltd now owns 29,411 shares of the company’s stock valued at $1,107,000 after buying an additional 658 shares during the period.
+MML Investors Services LLC boosted its stake in shares of US Foods by 6.5% during the 4th quarter.
+MML Investors Services LLC now owns 16,221 shares of the company’s stock valued at $565,000 after buying an additional 985 shares during the period.
+Finally, US Bancorp DE boosted its stake in shares of US Foods by 16.3% during the 1st quarter.
+US Bancorp DE now owns 7,822 shares of the company’s stock valued at $296,000 after buying an additional 1,094 shares during the period.
+97.60% of the stock is owned by hedge funds and other institutional investors.

 US Foods Holding Corp., through its subsidiary, US Foods, Inc, markets and distributes fresh, frozen, and dry food and non-food products to foodservice customers in the United States.
 The company's customers include independently owned single and multi-unit restaurants, regional concepts, national restaurant chains, hospitals, nursing homes, hotels and motels, country clubs, government and military organizations, colleges and universities, and retail locations.